GalSim-developers/GalSim/INSTALL.rst

 Prior to version 2.0, GalSim installation used SCons.
 This installation mode is still supported, but is not recommended unless you have difficulties with the pip or conda installation methods.
-Th GalSim 2.3.x release series will be the last to support the SCons installation method.
+The GalSim 2.3.x release series will be the last to support the SCons installation method.

 For details about this methos, see: